-- More homogeneous speeds and reduced acceleration and deceleration phases lead to lower fuel consumption and therefore lower CO2, pollutants and noise emissions. - Higher compliance with speed limits leads to an ease on the downstream congestion and an early dissipation of the queue, reducing the number of acceleration and deceleration and thus limiting CO2, pollutants and noise emissions.
+- More homogeneous speeds and reduced acceleration and deceleration phases lead to lower fuel/energy consumption and therefore lower CO2, pollutants and noise emissions. - Higher compliance with speed limits suggested lessen/prevent shockwaves and leads to an ease of the downstream congestion and an early dissipation of the queue, reducing the number of acceleration and deceleration and thus limiting CO2, pollutants and noise emissions.